shamin2/WorkForce-Navigator/README.md

 # Workforce Navigator

-The Workforce Navigator is a comprehensive Employee Management System built using Java.
+The Workforce Navigator is a comprehensive Employee Management System built using Java and Swing library.
 This application allows users to add, view, update, and remove employees.
 The system also includes a secure login mechanism and a splash screen for initial loading.
 SQL is used as the backend database to store and manage employee information securely.

 ## Table of Contents